danielbushman/danielbushman.github.io/_posts/2015-7-03-reactive-programming.md

 ## Immutable infrastructure and continuous delivery

 Remember all those benefits of using immutable data?
-Some of those same benefits also apply if we don't ever change the code in any container in an infrastructure, effectively treating the code as immutable. [prove it]
+Some of those same benefits also apply if we don't ever change the code in any container in an infrastructure, effectively treating the code as immutable.

 Pass the same immutable facts through the same immutable code, and we'll get exactly the same result.